Recommendations for mild fever in a child. Fever in children: types and treatment. Fever in a child. Correct assessment of causes

 3. Decrease in temperature.

 First stage- temperature increase.
-At this time, an imbalance begins between heat transfer and heat generation in the patient's body.
-Normally, it looks like this - the heat generated in the body as a result of vital processes is balanced with the processes of heat transfer to the external environment.
-As a result, the temperature balance is maintained.
-Due to this, the human body temperature is approximately at the same level - the notorious 36.6 ° C. As a result of the penetration of a foreign agent and a violation of thermoregulation, this ratio changes.
-As a result, we have:
+At this time, an imbalance begins between heat transfer and heat generation in the patient’s body.
+Normally, it looks like this - the heat generated in the body as a result of vital processes is balanced with the processes of heat transfer during external environment.
+As a result, temperature balance is maintained.
+Due to this, the human body temperature is approximately at the same level - the notorious 36.6 °C. As a result of the penetration of a foreign agent and disruption of thermoregulation, this ratio changes.
+As a result we have:

-• in adults, the body follows a more economical way of thermoregulation and reduces heat transfer to the external environment without significantly increasing heat production, that is, in adults, the temperature rises mainly due to a decrease in heat transfer to the external environment;
+• in adults, the body follows a more economical path of thermoregulation and reduces heat transfer to the external environment without significantly increasing heat generation, that is, in adults, the temperature rises mainly due to a decrease in heat transfer to the external environment;

-• in children, on the contrary, heat production increases with a relatively stable heat transfer, that is, in children, the temperature rises mainly due to heating.
+• in children, on the contrary, heat generation increases with relatively stable heat transfer, that is, in children the temperature rises mainly due to heating.

-This is the fundamental difference between the organization of thermoregulation in adults and children in the development of pathological processes, which will be discussed below.
+This is the fundamental difference in the organization of thermoregulation in adults and children in the development of pathological processes, which will be discussed below.

-Thus, in adults, in order to implement the mechanism of heat conservation in an infectious disease, at the first stage of the development of a febrile process, peripheral vascular spasm and a decrease in sweating occur.
+Thus, in adults, in order to implement the mechanism of heat conservation during an infectious disease, a spasm occurs at the first stage of development of the febrile process peripheral vessels, decreased sweating.
 The skin turns pale.
-There is a spasm of the muscles that lift the hair, hence the so-called "goose bumps" appear.
-A shiver or chill appears (the mechanisms of the center of thermoregulation of the brain are turned on).
+A spasm of the muscles that raise the hair occurs, hence the so-called “goose bumps”.
+Trembling or chills appear (the mechanisms of the thermoregulation center of the brain are activated).

-Then comes second stage- keeping the temperature at a certain level.
-That is, when the temperature reaches a peak and the processes of heat transfer and heat generation balance themselves, but at this high point, not at the normal point.
-At the same time, chills or tremors disappear and a feeling of heat appears due to the fact that the spasm of the peripheral vessels passes and the blood rushes to the surface of the body.
-The skin turns pink, becomes moist.
-Daily temperature fluctuations persist, but at the same time they occur within the exceeded temperature, that is, they decrease to 37 degrees or higher and then rise to their highest values.
-Usually the temperature rises in the evening.
+Then comes second stage- maintaining the temperature at a certain level.
+That is, when the temperature reaches its peak and the processes of heat transfer and heat generation balance themselves, but in this high point, not at the normal point.
+In this case, chills or trembling disappear and a feeling of heat appears due to the fact that the spasm of peripheral vessels passes and blood rushes to the surface of the body.
+The skin turns pink and becomes moist.
+Daily temperature fluctuations remain, but at the same time they occur within the limits of the excess temperature, that is, they decrease to 37 degrees or higher and then rise to their higher values.
+Typically, the temperature rises in the evening.

-When you recover, comes third stage, which is characterized by the normalization of thermoregulation processes and a decrease in body temperature.
+With recovery comes third stage, which is characterized by normalization of thermoregulation processes and a decrease in body temperature.
 It can be gradual or abrupt.
-The amount of pyrogens in the blood decreases, our brain perceives the temperature as elevated and begins to connect the factors to lower the temperature, that is, to increase the heat transfer of excess temperature.
-To do this, the system for removing fluid from the body is enhanced - sweating increases (so-called torrential sweats), and diuresis (urination) increases.
+The amount of pyrogens in the blood decreases, our brain perceives the temperature as increased and begins to use factors to reduce the temperature, that is, to increase the heat transfer of excess temperature.
+To do this, the system for removing fluid from the body is strengthened - sweating increases (the so-called heavy sweats), diuresis (urination) increases.
 The temperature is gradually returning to normal.

-Thus, having familiarized ourselves with the processes of thermoregulation during the development of infectious diseases, we can understand why in the first days of an increase in temperature, we do not sweat, and when we recover, even squeeze a shirt and we can move on.
+Thus, having become familiar with the processes of thermoregulation during development infectious diseases we can understand why in the first days of the rise in temperature we do not sweat, and when we recover, we can at least wring out our shirt and can move on.

 Types and classification of fevers

-According to the degree of temperature rise, they are distinguished:
+According to the degree of temperature increase, they are distinguished:

-1. Subfebrile fever (subfebrile condition) means an increase in body temperature not higher than 38 ° C.
+1. Low-grade fever (low-grade fever) means an increase in body temperature no higher than 38 °C.

-3. Moderate fever - an increase in body temperature up to 39 ° C.
+3. Moderate fever - increased body temperature to 39 °C.

-4. High fever - a rise in body temperature up to 41 ° C.
+4. High fever - an increase in body temperature to 41 ° C.

-5. Hyperpyretic or excessive fever - an increase in body temperature of more than 41 ° C.
+5. Hyperpyretic or excessive fever is an increase in body temperature of more than 41 °C.

-By the nature of fluctuations in daily temperature:
+According to the nature of daily temperature fluctuations:

-1. Persistent fever - long-term sustained increase in body temperature, daily fluctuations do not exceed 1 ° C.
+1. Persistent fever is a long-term, stable increase in body temperature, daily fluctuations do not exceed 1 °C.

-2. Remitting fever - significant daily fluctuations in body temperature within 1.5-2 ° C. But at the same time, the temperature does not drop to normal values.
+2. Relapsing fever - significant daily fluctuations in body temperature within 1.5-2 °C. But the temperature does not drop to normal levels.

-3. Intermittent fever - characterized by a rapid, significant increase in temperature, which lasts for several hours, and then gives way to a rapid drop to normal values.
+3. Intermittent fever - characterized by a rapid, significant increase in temperature, which lasts for several hours, and then is replaced by a rapid drop to normal values.

-4. Hectic, or wasting fever - daily fluctuations reach 3-5 ° C, while temperature rises with a rapid decline can be repeated several times during the day.
+4. Hectic, or debilitating fever - daily fluctuations reach 3-5 ° C, while temperature rises with a rapid decline can be repeated several times during the day.

-5. Perverted fever - it is characterized by a change in the circadian rhythm with higher rises in temperature in the morning.
+5. Perverted fever - it is characterized by a change in the circadian rhythm with higher temperature rises in the morning.

-6. Irregular fever - which is characterized by fluctuations in temperature throughout the day without a definite pattern.
+6. Irregular fever - which is characterized by temperature fluctuations throughout the day without a specific pattern.

-7. Recurrent fever - characterized by alternating periods of increased temperature with periods of normal temperature, which last several days.
+7. Relapsing fever is characterized by alternating periods of increased temperature with periods of normal temperature that last several days.

-The above types of fevers can occur not only with acute respiratory viral infections or other colds, but also with malaria, typhoid fever and other diseases, for which self-medication is unacceptable.
-Hereinafter, we will consider the standard variant of relapsing fever, with temperature rises more often in the evenings and a decrease in the morning hours, which is characteristic of the common cold in its various manifestations.
+The above types of fevers can occur not only with ARVI or other colds, but also for malaria, typhoid fever and other diseases for which self-medication is unacceptable.
+Here and further we will consider standard option remitting fever, with temperature rises more often in the evenings and decreases in the morning, characteristic of a cold in its various manifestations.

 Type: